Leaderboard

 Showing content with the highest reputation on 04/24/2021 in all areas

-I'm going to continue my rant for a little longer.
+1. I'm going to continue my rant for a little longer.
 A fan can't claim 'Armaan is dead to me' because he chose to play for a coach and not the University, while at the same time hope that the 12th or 13th players on the bench get nudged out to make room for a shiny new toy.
 That's hypocrisy at it's greatest if those two players at the end of the bench want to wear candy stripes regardless of who the coach is.
 Keion Brooks had his chance to commit to Indiana (not a coach) 3 years ago, While he chose to do something else, other kids made that commitment to IU.
 If they were all about Archie, then they would have already left like Armaan did.
 But, they didn't.
 Whoever it is has chosen to stay here up until this point and time even with the coaching change.
 So, don't trash Armaan while, at the same time, hoping one of these other guys is asked to leave.
 That isn't right on any level.
 If the player takes inventory and decides playing time is more important than wearing the candy stripes, so be it.
 I wish him well.
 But, if the candy stripes and what they represent are more important to that player, he deserves to keep his spot on the roster.
 I don't care if Lebron decided he wanted to be a Hoosier.
-That chance was out there for several weeks until Kopp committed.9 points
+That chance was out there for several weeks until Kopp committed.

 6 points

-Not sure that's what he meant.
+3. Not sure that's what he meant.
 I can't speak for Rico directly, but my position is that if you have 13 schollies availble, and all 13 are in use, you should not actively be pursuing someone else to fill a spot that isn't there unless you are 100% certain someone is planning on leaving.
 For example, if Brooks told the IU staff today that he wanted to be a Hoosier next year, our staff should not be looking at the end of the bench to determine how to make that happen.
 If the staff does not already know a player is planning on leaving, then the message to Brooks should be 'if something opens up'.
 The opportunity for Brooks, or anyone else to be a Hoosier existed until Miller Kopp claimed that last schollie.
-The early bird gets the worm so to speak, and should not have to give up that worm just because we like another bird a little better.6 points
+The early bird gets the worm so to speak, and should not have to give up that worm just because we like another bird a little better.

-This is where this whole process becomes uncomfortable to me.
+4. This is where this whole process becomes uncomfortable to me.
 I realize that as we add players and someone's projected playing time changes, it could cause a player to rethink his situation.
 You simply can't play 13 people extended minutes.
 But, I hope that if any of the remaining players do leave, it's for a better opportunity.
-I hope they aren't leaving because they don't feel wanted any longer.6 points
+I hope they aren't leaving because they don't feel wanted any longer.

-While I'm not sure why there are pages of debate and hand-wringing over something that hasn't happened and probably won't happen, I tend to agree with your take.
+5. While I'm not sure why there are pages of debate and hand-wringing over something that hasn't happened and probably won't happen, I tend to agree with your take.
 I think a contributing factor to Archie's recruiting problems was that he held scholarships open indefinitely for guys like Brooks and Kaufman and let both of them him-haw around until we couldn't get anybody else. and then, of course, they went somewhere else.
 Fife hinted at this in his media availability, but if kids want to play basketball for this prestigious program, they need to make a decision about their scholarship offer while it is available.
 If not, then we move on, get somebody else, and win without them.
-So until somebody voluntarily leaves, which certainly may happen, my opinion is the roster is full and the kids who passed on their offers are out of luck.4 points
+So until somebody voluntarily leaves, which certainly may happen, my opinion is the roster is full and the kids who passed on their offers are out of luck.

 4 points